prometheus/prometheus/tsdb/docs/refs.md

   Hence we need to pack the `HeadSeriesRef` to get to the series.
 * In persistent blocks, the chunk files are separated from the index and static.
 Hence you only need the co-ordinates within the `chunks` directory to get to the chunk.
 Hence no need of `BlockSeriesRef`.

+## Used internally in TSDB

+* [`HeadChunkID`](https://pkg.go.dev/github.com/prometheus/prometheus@v1.8.2-0.20211105201321-411021ada9ab/tsdb/chunks#HeadChunkID) references a chunk of a `memSeries` (either an `mmappedChunk` or `headChunk`).
+  If a caller has, for whatever reason, an "old" `HeadChunkID` that refers to a chunk that has been compacted into a block, querying the memSeries for it will not return any data.
+* [`ChunkDiskMapperRef`](https://pkg.go.dev/github.com/prometheus/prometheus@v1.8.2-0.20211105201321-411021ada9ab/tsdb/chunks#ChunkDiskMapperRef) is an 8 Byte integer.
+  4 Bytes are used to refer to a chunks file number and 4 bytes serve as byte offset (similar to `BlockChunkRef`).  `mmappedChunk` provide this value such that callers can load the mmapped chunk from disk.